1920 Golders Green Handley Page O/400 crash: Accident

 The aircraft departed from Cricklewood Aerodrome around mid-day with six passengers, mail and freight for Paris.
 The weather was misty and the aircraft was seen flying low and crashing into a tree, falling into a back garden of a house in Golders Green (No. 6 Basing Hill) close to the airfield.
 Four passengers jumped or were thrown clear before the aircraft burst into flames.
 Two were unhurt and the other two only slightly injured.
 The two crew and two remaining passengers were killed in the fire.
 Locals rushed to help but due to the intense heat, the rescue efforts were futile.
 The Hendon Fire Brigade extinguished the fire and removed the bodies; the aircraft was destroyed and the newly built house was badly damaged.

 Passengers

-Four passengers were killed in the crash, named as Sam Salinger, 17-year old Van der Eist, the pilot Robert Bager, and plane mechanic J[ohn] H Williams, 27.
-The four passengers who managed to escape were named as E Rosenthal, Alexander Bona, P Curioni, and E Studd.
+Four passengers were killed in the crash, that being pilot Robert Bager, plane mechanic John Williams, Sam Salinger, and Van der Eist.
+The four passengers who managed to escape were named as E. Rosenthal, Alexander Bona, P. Curioni, and E. Studd.